jamiecollinson/jamiecollinson.com/content/post/disassembling-ricoh-gr-for-sensor-cleaning.md

 ![Separate back panel](/img/IMG_20160131_125107.jpg)

 Use the tweezers to disconnect the white cable.

-(It may be possible to continue without doing this, but I was concerned about yanking the cable.)
+When you do this be careful of the contacts on the cable - a reader emailed me that he had damaged the contacts and had to alter the cable to make some buttons work after reassembly.
+He recommends leaving the cable in place to avoid this risk, which I haven't tried but sounds like it would work fine but perhaps be more fiddly.

 ![Detach white cable](/img/IMG_20160131_125201.jpg)